 From the Pastor

-My name is Jon Niketh, and for nine years I've served as pastor of what I think is a pretty amazing little congregation in an equally amazing city.
+My name is Jon Niketh, and for almost ten years I've served as pastor of what I think is a pretty amazing little congregation in an equally amazing city.

 But let's be honest: there are a lot of things you could be doing with your time right now other than looking at a church website.
 Perhaps you were searching for adorable cat videos and stumbled over here by mistake.
 I can't tell you how many times I've done that...
 But since you're here (and you've made it this far) I want to be very clear about one thing: